Residential Window Tinting FAQ

 The life expectancy of Gila Window Film depends upon the type of film, its exposure to the sun, the climate, and its cleaning and maintenance.
-With average care, the Energy Saving and Privacy Control films should have an expected life of up to 15 years.
+With average care, the Heat Control and Privacy Control films should have an expected life of up to 15 years.
 The longevity of film is usually the result of direct exposure to UV rays (part of sunlight).
 The older the film, the less UV it can absorb effectively.
 If UV protection is an important reason for using film, we recommend replacing the film every five years.
 By that time, the protection level has gradually decreased from 99% to about 70% UV reduction, depending upon direct sun exposure.

 Will film hurt my indoor plants?